Augustin de Lestrange: Life

-Dom Augustin, who had received from Pope Pius VII, then prisoner at Savona, knowledge of the Bull of excommunication issued against the spoliator of the Papal States, commanded the Prior of Cervara to make immediate retractation.
+Pope Pius VII, then prisoner at Savona, informed de Lestrange of the Bull of excommunication issued against the spoliator of the Papal States.
+Accordingly, de Lestrange commanded the prior of Cervara to make immediate retraction.
 The emperor became furious.
-He caused Dom Augustin to be arrested at Bordeaux and thrown into prison.
+He caused de Lestrange to be arrested at Bordeaux and thrown into prison.
 At the same time, by a sweeping decree of 28 July, he suppressed all the Trappist monasteries throughout the empire.
-The prefect of Bordeaux, upon the entreaties of several of Dom Augustin's friends, gave him the limits of the city for his prison.
+The prefect of Bordeaux, upon the entreaties of several of de Lestrange's friends, gave him the limits of the city for his prison.
 The abbot availed himself of the liberty thus accorded him to hasten the departure of his religious for America; he himself obtained from the police permission to go to La Valsainte and Mont-Genèvre, where his presence was required.
 Pursued again by the emperor, he crossed Germany and arrived at Riga, whence he left for England and America.

-On the Caribbean island of Martinique, Dom Augustin was taken into custody by the British governor, General Charles Wale, on foot of a complaint laid against him by an Irish member of the contingent from the monastery of St Susan at Lulworth, one James Power, who seems to have joined with Jeremiah O'Flynn in a quarrel with the abbot.
-Dom Augustin was soon released and, after the expulsion of his mission from Martinique, arrived in New York in December 1813.
+On the Caribbean island of Martinique, de Lestrange was taken into custody by the British governor, General Charles Wale, on foot of a complaint laid against him by an Irish member of the contingent from the monastery of St Susan at Lulworth, one James Power, who seems to have joined with Jeremiah O'Flynn in a quarrel with the abbot.
+However, de Lestrange was soon released, and, after the expulsion of his mission from Martinique, arrived in New York in December 1813.
 The Jesuits had just abandoned a building which they had in that city, and which they had used for a classical school.
 The edifice occupied the place where now stands St. Patrick's Cathedral on Fifth Avenue.
-Dom Augustin purchased the site for the sum of $10,000, and in 1814, on the downfall of Napoleon, returned to France and took possession once more of his former monastery of La Trappe.
+For $10,000, de Lestrange purchased the site, and in 1814, on the downfall of Napoleon, he returned to France and took possession once more of his former monastery of La Trappe.

-Dom Augustin was accused of imposing extraordinary hardships on his religious; he was reproached with his frequent voyages and long absences.
+At this time, de Lestrange was accused of imposing extraordinary hardships on his religious; he was reproached with his frequent voyages and long absences.
 The Bishop of Séez, in whose diocese is the monastery of La Trappe, took the part of the detractors, and claimed over the monastery the authority of "direct superior".
-Dom Augustin, to put an end to these disputes with his bishop, abandoned La Trappe, and sought refuge at Bellefontaine, in the Diocese of Angers.
-The complaints were carried to Rome and submitted to the Sacred Congregation of Bishops and Regulars.

-Dom Augustin was summoned to Rome.
+To put an end to these disputes, de Lestrange abandoned La Trappe, and sought refuge at Bellefontaine, in the Diocese of Angers.
+The complaints were carried to Rome and submitted to the Sacred Congregation of Bishops and Regulars, and de Lestrange was summoned to Rome.
 He returned justified, and loaded with favours by the pope.

-His remains repose in the monastery of La Trappe in the Diocese of Séez alongside those of the Abbé de Rancé.
+His remains repose in the monastery of La Trappe in the Diocese of Séez alongside those of Armand Jean le Bouthillier de Rancé.